kennethban/TweetBot/README.md

-## TweetBot - Automated Posting of Notes for Revision
+## TweetBot - Automated Posting of Notes/Questions
 This Python script automates the posting of tweets from a database of notes.
 It can be used to post notes/questions to aid in the revision of lessons organized by topic.

 ## Installation